Coronavirus deaths cast a pall over France, two weeks into a national lockdown

 On Thursday, Prime Minister Jean Castex announced the full package of lockdown restrictions would continue until at least Dec.
 1, and restaurants, bars and gyms would likely remain closed into December.
 He held out the possibility of “family celebrations” for Christmas but warned that people shouldn’t expect parties or larger gatherings.

-At this point, one in four of all deaths in France is due to the coronavirus, Castex said.
+At this point, 1 in 4 of all deaths in France are due to the coronavirus, Castex said.

-The government has tracked 10,000 surplus deaths since the beginning of October alone, he said, and it expected deaths to rise for at least the next week.
+The government has tracked 10,000 surplus deaths since the beginning of October, he said, and it expected deaths to rise for at least the next week.

 In April, it took only a week for recorded daily deaths to rise from 401 on April 3 to the peak of 1,101 on April 10.

-Although health experts had predicted a resurgence of the virus in the northern hemisphere this fall, for a time it looked like death rates might stay relatively low.
+Although health experts had predicted a resurgence of the virus in the Northern Hemisphere this fall, for a time it looked as though death rates might stay relatively low.
 Health systems had had time to prepare.
 There was greater understanding about how to protect the most vulnerable populations.
 People had adapted their behavior so that those who got sick weren’t being hit with as high a “viral load.”
 And improved treatment strategies — including antivirals and steroids — were helping people recover.

 The notion that deaths might not rise along with cases now appears to have been wishful thinking.